Dwayne Blakley

-Dwayne David Blakley (born August 10, 1979) is a former American football tight end.
-He played professionally for the Atlanta Falcons in the National Football League.
+Dwayne David Blakley (born August 10, 1979) is an American former professional football player who was a tight end for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Missouri Tigers.

 Early life

 Blakley was born in Saint Joseph, Missouri.
 He attended Central High School in St. Joseph, and graduated in 1997.
 Blakley played college football at the University of Missouri.

 Professional career

 Blakley was signed by the Kansas City Chiefs as an undrafted free agent in 2002.
 He played for the Atlanta Falcons from 2004 to 2007.